Steps to Getting Started

 - Go to Class/Login to Moodle

 Class attendance is an integral part of the learning process.
 Students are responsible for their class attendance.
-Non-attendance is not a basis for refund or nonpayment of tuition.
-If attending an online class, students must log into our learning management system, Moodle, and complete the census date assignment before the 10% point and submit and academic activity or be dropped from the course.
+Non-attendance is not a basis for a refund or nonpayment of tuition.
+If attending an online class, students must log into our learning management system, Moodle, and complete the census date assignment before the 10% point and submit an academic activity or be dropped from the course.
 Some courses have stricter attendance policies so students need to be aware of each class’s attendance policy.